AstarNetwork/astar-docs/docs/nodes/archive-node/docker.md

 ## Next steps

-For any usage, wait for the chain to be fully sync by checking the [node log](/docs/nodes/archive-node/docker#get-node-logs).
+For any usage, wait for the chain to be fully sync by checking the [node log](/docs/nodes/archive-node/binary#get-node-logs).

-It depends on what you plan to do with your archive node.
+It all depends on what you plan to do with your archive node.

 - In most cases, you will want to access node from outside.
-In this case, [nginx server](/docs/nodes/archive-node/nginx) is one of available options.
+In this case, [nginx server](/docs/nodes/archive-node/nginx) is the recommended option.
-- If you run your dapp on the same server than the node (recommended for testing purpose only), you can access it directly with the `localhost` address.
+- If you run your dApp on the same server as the node, then you can access it directly with the `localhost` address.
+This setup is recommended for testing purpose only.
-- If you run the node locally for testing purpose, you can for example switch network into [Polkadot.js portal](https://polkadot.js.org/apps) and explore the chain:
+- If you run the node locally for testing purpose, you can switch the network in [Polkadot.js portal](https://polkadot.js.org/apps) and explore the chain:

 ![1](img/1.png)